If superhero comic art is a language unto itself, the work of legendary George Pérez is its Rosetta Stone.

-And it's not just the emotion, acting, and the dynamic physical action of Pérez's characters that makes anything he draws stand out as both uniquely his, and universally recognizable - it's his singular eye for costume design and rendering.
+And it's not just the emotion, acting, and the dynamic physical action of Pérez's characters that makes anything he drew stand out as both uniquely his, and universally recognizable - it was his singular eye for costume design and rendering.

 Prevailing standards of superhero design have often called for sleek simplicity to create a unique, instantly recognizable silhouette with details that can easily be reproduced for numerous pages and panels on end.
-But true to his often iconoclastic nature, Pérez takes the concept of the superhero silhouette and packs it in with a level of detail that is both eccentric and impressive.
+But true to his often iconoclastic nature, Pérez took the concept of the superhero silhouette and packed it in with a level of detail that is both eccentric and impressive.

 Pérez's designs often recall the costumes worn in the real world by dancers and performers, harkening back to Superman's earliest costume which was heavily based on the typical look for a circus strongman at the time, but filtered through the lens of his own cultural touchstones.

 The more-is-more design style that Pérez pioneered became almost standard through the '90s, with characters often adding more colorful, asymmetrical, and intricate elements to their costumes throughout the decade.
 In the '00s, the pendulum swung back the other way, with artists again embracing a stripped-back, simplified approach to superhero design.

 But Pérez's influence can still be seen directly outside of comic books, in video games and films, where superhero costume designs are often filled out with numerous details, accents, textures, and colors to give them a sense of depth and movement - qualities Pérez captured perfectly in two dimensions, thanks in part to his sense of character design.